miabrahams/ComfyUI-WebAutomation/README.md

-# ComfyUI SearchReplace
+# ComfyUI Web Automation

-ComfyUI-SearchReplace ("Rebase") adds diff-aware editing, batch reruns, and remote prompts to ComfyUI.
-Install once with `make install`, then use `make dev` for day-to-day development; both commands copy the extension into `ComfyUI/custom_nodes/` and expose helper APIs under `/rebase/`.
+ComfyUI-WebAutomation adds diff-aware editing, batch reruns, and remote prompts to ComfyUI.
+Install once with `make install`, then use `make dev` for day-to-day development; both commands copy the extension into `ComfyUI/custom_nodes/` and expose helper APIs.

-## Toolbar Buttons (C · P · D · A · 🖼️)
+## Quick Actions Toolbar

 - **C — Copy** caches every widget value and execution mode from the current graph so you can track later edits.
 - **P — Paste** restores the cached values onto matching nodes and applies any stored field remaps to mirror settings across nodes.